Where to stay in Seoul after a long day of traveling and sightseeing.

 What’s Myeongdong known for?

-You will also find the most well-known fashion and cosmetic retailers here including Zara, H&M and Nature republic.
+You will also find the most well-known fashion and cosmetic retailers here, including Zara, H&M and Nature republic.
 You can find some fantastic deals on clothes too.
-Surprisingly, I found items at a discounted price in a lot of the shops.
-This summer, in the Adidas store, I got a small shoulder bag for half price.
+I found items at a discounted price in a lot of the shops.

-If you’re into skincare, you’ve hit the jackpot coming to Myeongdong.
+If you’re into skincare, you’ve hit the Korean jackpot coming to Myeongdong.

 You will find everything you ever wanted.

-Need some Korean Moisturiser for your dry skin, or some thermal UV defense moisturizer to protect you from the Korean sun-you can find it here.
-Myeongdong is well known for its abundance of skincare shops.
+Need some morning cleanser, or some thermal UV defense moisturizer to protect you from the Korean sun, well you can find it here.
+Myeongdong has the trophy for being the best place to shop for skincare.

 Should I stay in Myeongdong?

 *Myeongdong is a lot easier as a starting point to move around Seoul.
-It’s a good spot for travelers of all ages I would say.
+It’s a suitable spot for travelers of all ages.

 Where to stay in Myeongdong?